 This watch has a wonderfully simplified depiction of the time - each hour is marked by a little character crossing over a bridge in the centre of the dial.
 You judge the time by looking at how far across the bridge the character has moved.

 The watch has the feel of a tiny theatre - the eye is drawn in by the different layers of printing on the face of the watch.
 We printed and assembled The Bridge in our workshop in glorious south London.
 The dial is printed on white birch veneer to give a warm, living feeling to the piece.
-The watch is produced in an edition of 100 pieces.

 The design was inspired by a visit to the Togetsukyo Bridge in Kyoto, Japan.
 The bridge is a well known landmark and you can observe the swelling and subsiding of the crowds who come to visit over the course of the day.
 I imagined that locals who were very familiar with the bridge could glance at it to judge the time of day based on the volume of visitors.